 I combine empirical and theoretical approaches to tackle a variety of challenges in applied ecology.
 In particular, My research rests at the interface of interdisciplinary topics like quantitative ecology, population dynamics, life-history theory, fishery stock assessment, decision-making, spatial ecology, and human dimensions.
 Some of my current research areas include:

-- Population ecology and life-history variation of exploited fishes
+- Landscape ecology and life-history variation of exploited fishes

-- Local and landscape patterns in complex adaptive social-ecological systems
+- Risk and resilience in complex social-ecological systems

-- Understanding the coupled feedbacks between people and nature
+- Understanding coupled feedbacks between people and nature

 - Improving fishery assessment and monitoring designs

-I also teach courses and workshops on (1) R programming for the biological sciences, (2) applied Bayesian modelling, and (3) population ecology.
+I also teach courses and workshops on (1) R programming for the biological sciences, (2) applied Bayesian modelling, and (3) fish population ecology and management.